Uncovering the Life & Legacy of Jane Austen

 When Jane was around twenty years old, Jane met Tom Lefroy and a romance quickly sparkled.
 Jane wrote to her sister that he was a “very gentlemanlike, good-looking, pleasant young man,” and hinted that she was expecting a proposal from him.
 Unfortunately for the couple, Tom Lefroy’s family considered any upcoming engagement as very problematic.
 Tom was being supported externally by family members while in school and marrying someone from a lower social standing might risk him losing his inheritance.
 As a result, Lefroy’s family interfered and Tom was gone.

-Click on the book cover to purchase Sense and Sensibility by Jane Austen!
+Click on the beach to purchase Sense and Sensibility by Jane Austen!

 20. Jane Austen wrote anonymously